 Day 3: Drive three hours west to Samaipata, Bolivia’s largest pre-Inka site and a UNESCO World Heritage Site.
 Known to have been occupied and used as a ritual and residential center by people belonging to the Mojocoyas culture as early as AD 300, Samaipata bears extraordinary witness to the existence in this region of a political culture with highly developed religious traditions, illustrated dramatically in the form of the ceremonial temple and its immense rock sculptures.
 Return to Santa Cruz for the night.
 (B/L/D)

-Day 16: As we journey back to La Paz, stop at a museum to see how the reed boats used on Lake Titicaca are made.
-Upon return to La Paz, visit three museums.
-The Museum of Precious Metals contains Pre-Columbian treasures that include ornaments and offerings made of gold, silver and bronze.
-The Coca Museum is devoted to this controversial plant which plays a huge part in the culture and history of the Andean people.
-And the Bolivian-Andean Textile Museum exhibits a broad variety of textiles, weavings, and male and female clothing from all around the Andes.
+Day 15: As we journey back to La Paz, stop at a museum to see how the reed boats used on Lake Titicaca are made.
+Upon return to La Paz, the afternoon is on our own to rest and pack for tomorrow’s early morning departure.
 Gather this evening for our final dinner party in a local restaurant.
 (B/L/D)

 Single Supplement: CALL.
 Should a roommate be requested and one not be available, the single supplement will be charged.